Live calculator

 Enter the intended CRI exactly as written in your reference.
 This page converts the arithmetic only.

-Optional dilution math needs both fields together: total fluid volume in mL and the planned duration in hours.
+Optional bag-preparation math needs total fluid volume plus either planned duration in hours or fluid rate in mL/hr.

 Educational support only.
 Verify with clinical judgment and current references.